mickvangelderen/clustered-light-shading/CLS.md

 ## Scenario

-Let us assume that the lights are at least culled to the view frustrum, so we are trying to be faster than shading every pixel with all lights in the view frustrum.
+Let us assume that the lights are at least culled to the view frustum, so we are trying to be faster than shading every pixel with all lights in the view frustum.
 Not all lights in the scene because that would be silly.

 ## Realizations

 1. Assuming lights are distributed somewhat uniformly over the scene, it makes sense to cluster in pre-projective space.

-2. The perspective view frustrum divided by the orthographic view frustrum approaches 1/3 as z1 - z0 grows large.
+2. The perspective view frustum divided by the orthographic view frustum approaches 1/3 as z1 - z0 grows large.
 This means I can reduce the number of light assigments and memory usage to 1/3rd.